qige023/Glorex/README.md

 * Use [assimp](https://github.com/assimp/assimp) for asset import
 * Use [stb_image](https://github.com/nothings/stb) for image import
 * Nice framework and examples borrow from a couple of projects (see below)
-* Plenty examples in a single app for demo
+* Build once, get all!
+Plenty examples just in a single app
 * Use Gradle for Building On Android, easy to build

 *Framework code inspired by:*